 Wraparound mortgages are an uncommon form of financing, primarily because the original mortgage lender must approve the secondary financing for it to be legitimate.

-Most mortgage lenders require that you pay off the loan when you sell your home, so keeping the loan in place after you’re no longer the homeowner isn’t an option.
+Most mortgage lenders require that you pay off your loan when you sell your home, so keeping the loan in place after you’re no longer the homeowner isn’t an option.

 [Read: Best Mortgage Refinance Lenders.]